Igniting passion for philanthropy throughout Clayton County.

 For more information about Spark Clayton!, please contact:

-Since 2003, Spark Clayton! has granted more than $250,000 to area nonprofits to respond to the changing needs of the community.
+Since 2003, Spark Clayton! has granted more than $320,000 to area nonprofits to respond to the changing needs of the community.
 Organizations receive grants for general operating support, which gives grantees the ability to use funds where they are most needed.
-Last year’s grantees include Angkor Resource Center, Arts Clayton, House of Dawn and Scholar Works Enterprises of Georgia.
+Last year’s grantees include The Family Health Centers of Georgia and Clayton State University Foundation.

 Eligibility and Application Materials